yandthj/HPC/docs/Documentation/Systems/Gila/running.md

 ## GPU hosts

-GPU nodes available in Gila have NVidia A100 GPU's running on __Intel Xeon Icelake CPUs__.
+GPU nodes available in Gila have NVIDIA A100 GPU's running on __Intel Xeon Icelake CPUs__.

+There are also 5 NVIDIA Grace Hopper nodes.

 ## Shared file systems